python/cpython/Doc/library/configparser.rst

 parser.

 :mod:`configparser` objects behave as close to actual dictionaries as possible.
-The mapping interface is complete and adheres to the ``MutableMapping`` ABC.
+The mapping interface is complete and adheres to the :class:`~collections.abc.MutableMapping` ABC.
 However, there are a few differences that should be taken into account:

 * By default, all keys in sections are accessible in a case-insensitive manner